≡ Menu

 You see…

-There is a matter of time urgency here, the sooner you get there the sooner your vet can intervene and potentially save your dog’s life.
-So, if you think your dog is suffering from Rattlesnake Envenomation take them to the Vet and come back to finish reading later.
+There is a matter of time urgency here; the sooner you get there, the sooner your vet can intervene and potentially save your dog’s life.
+So, if you think your dog is suffering from Rattlesnake Envenomation, take them to the Vet and return to finish reading later.

 The venom from the Rattlesnake’s bite…

 Will enter the system and immediately start to do damage.
-The area around the bite will suffer inflammation, potential bruising and possible blackening.
-The Hemotoxin venom might also cause internal bleeding which you might not be able to detect.
-It is vitally important that, should you see any of these signs around two puncture wounds anywhere on your dog, you go to the vet immediately for the Antivenom, which will stop any further damage.
+The area around the bite will suffer inflammation, potential bruising, and possible blackening.
+Hemotoxin venom might also cause internal bleeding, which you might be unable to detect.
+It is vitally essential that should you see any of these signs around two puncture wounds anywhere on your dog, you go to the vet immediately for Antivenom, which will stop any further damage.

 One thing that you should know is that…